Devon Rex Cat Temperament & Personality

 The Devon Rex is known for being a high-energy cat breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 5-10 lbs and lifespan of 9-15 yrs, the Devon Rex requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 5-10 lbs and lifespan of 9-15 yrs, the Devon Rex has specific care needs shaped by its genetics and build.
 What makes the Devon Rex remarkable among small cat breeds is the interplay between their physical characteristics and the behavioral patterns that emerge from their genetic heritage.

 Household Integration